saidalisamed/tools/README.md

 Quick Instance
 ==============
 qi.py "Quick Instance" launches, deploys application and terminates AWS ec2 instances quickly using CloudFormation.
-This is useful when a disposable ec2 instance is required to quickly test or deploy an application on a supported OS.
+This is useful when a disposable ec2 instance is needed to quickly test or deploy an application on a supported OS.

 Examples:
 --------